apache/pekko/docs/src/main/paradox/persistence-plugins.md

 purposes.
 @@@

-The journal and snapshot store proxies are controlled via the `akka.persistence.journal.proxy` and `akka.persistence.snapshot-store.proxy` configuration entries, respectively.
+The journal and snapshot store proxies are controlled via the `pekko.persistence.journal.proxy` and `pekko.persistence.snapshot-store.proxy` configuration entries, respectively.
 Set the `target-journal-plugin` or `target-snapshot-store-plugin` keys to the underlying plugin you wish to use (for example:
-`akka.persistence.journal.inmem`).
+`pekko.persistence.journal.inmem`).
 The `start-target-journal` and `start-target-snapshot-store` keys should be set to `on` in exactly one actor system - this is the system that will instantiate the shared persistence plugin.
 Next, the proxy needs to be told how to find the shared plugin.
 This can be done by setting the `target-journal-address` and `target-snapshot-store-address` configuration keys, or programmatically by calling the